 4. Admire the colourful architecture in Cobh

-Cobh is home to Ireland’s only dedicated cruise terminal, so it’s become a tourist hot spot in recent years.
+Cobh is home to Ireland’s only dedicated cruise terminal.
+Because if this, it’s become a tourist hot spot in recent years.
 Once known as Queenstown, Cobh is widely known as the final port of call for the RMS Titanic when it set out on its maiden voyage across the Atlantic.

-Cobh is not very big, so you can see most of it within a few hours.
+Cobh is not very big.
+You can see most of it within a couple of hours.

 There is a small tourist train (not really a train, more like an open-air bus) that takes you around town and to a few lookout points.
 Cobh is built on a steep hill, so this train is a good idea if you’re not keen to walk up and down hills.